zcash-hackworks/design-of-sapling-book/zksnarks/r1cs.md

 ## R1CS

-zk-SNARKs are zero-knowledge proofs which allow us to prove that we performed a computation $$f(x, w)$$ over some witness $$w$$ without revealing that witness.
+zk-SNARKs are zero-knowledge proofs which allow us to prove that we performed a computation $$f(p, w)$$ over some witness $$w$$ without revealing that witness.
 We express our computations in the form of arithmetic constraint systems.

 Given an assignment $$\textbf{z}$$ of variables in $$\mathbb{F}_q$$, a **rank-1 constraint system** is a system of quadratic constraints of the form $$a \cdot b = c$$, where $$a, b, c$$ are linear combinations of our variable assignment.
 If we always set $$z_0 = 1$$, then these constraint systems can express any bounded computation.